 The meal offering represents the fulfillment of the second great commandment, "You shall love your neighbor as yourself."
 Here is how to understand this offering.

-There must be something to prove we are one with Christ, engrafted as part of Him and in union with the Father and the Son.
-John Ritenbaugh asserts that that something is the manner in which we conduct our life, and we must be living in conformity to the sacrificial life of Jesus Christ.
+There must be something to prove we are one with Christ and in union with the Father and the Son.
+That something is the manner in which we conduct our life.

-Kindness, the fifth fruit of the Spirit in Galatians 5, goes hand-in-hand with love.
-It is an active expression of love toward God and fellow man.
-As we come out of this calloused world, we must develop kindness through the power of God's Spirit.
+Kindness goes hand-in-hand with love.
+It is an active expression of love toward God and fellow man, produced through the power of God's Spirit.